jotpowers/Hobbies/tshirts/README.md

 # Code

 So, I decided to start with an IDE, and that was [PyCharm](https://www.jetbrains.com/pycharm/).
-Works great.
-But.
-It started up a venv with python 2.7.
+Works great. _But_ it started up a venv with python 2.7.
 Even I knew python 2 was EOLd, but I went with it for the first version.
 Then I had to get pycharm to start a python3 venv and port my code, and that's what I did.

 If anyone is looking at this code trying to judge my software dev capabilities and needs a reason to not hire me, I will refer to these as: